umerjamil16/umerjamil16.github.io/content/posts/aws-s3-notes.md

 S3 is the most famous and earliest product by AWS.
 Following here are my notes about it.

 ## Storage Types
-There are there main storage types:
+There are three main storage types:
 - Block Storage
 - File Storage
 - Object Storage